 However, it is required to submit your full project application in English.
 English is the common language of our international jury, and all jury members need to be able to assess all applications on the same basis.

-No. With ‘Europe’ we mean geographical Europe, or the 47 member states of the Council of Europe plus Belarus and Kosovo.
+By saying ‘Europe’, we mean geographical Europe, or the 47 member states of the Council of Europe plus Belarus and Kosovo.

-A grant can cover two types of costs:
+Our grant can cover two types of costs:

 1. Working time of the journalists to conduct their investigation